syncfusion-content/blazor-docs/blazor/pivot-table/tips-and-tricks-for-best-practices.md

 ```

 N> * The **PreventRender** method takes a boolean argument that accepts **true** or **false** to disable or enable rendering respectively.
-N> * This method can only be used after the Pivot Table component has completed its initial rendering.
+N> * This method can only be used after the pivot table component has completed its initial rendering.
 Calling this method during the initial rendering will have no effect.

-### Avoid unnecessary component renders after Pivot Table events
+### Avoid unnecessary component renders after pivot table events

-When a callback method is assigned to the Pivot Table event, the parent component of the Pivot Table will automatically invoke its **StateHasChanged** when the event is completed.
+When a callback method is assigned to the pivot table event, the parent component of the pivot table will automatically invoke its **StateHasChanged** when the event is completed.

-You can prevent this re-rendering of the Pivot Table component by calling the **PreventRender** method.
+You can prevent this re-rendering of the pivot table component by calling the **PreventRender** method.

 In the following example, the [Drill](https://blazor.syncfusion.com/documentation/pivot-table/events#drill) event is bound with a callback method.
 So, after the drill event is completed, the parent component's **StateHasChanged** method will be invoked.